kenzhengjk/limits_of_icl/README.md

    from google.colab import drive drive.mount('/content/drive')
    ```
 3. Create a YAML configuration file with the following structure for the model you want to evaluate.
-Place this file under the model's directory:
+Place this file under the corresponding model's directory:

 ```yaml
 model: